DariusX/ekshelm/Readme.md

 ## To run
-`docker run --rm -it eksclient /bin/bash`
+`docker run --rm -it ekshelm /bin/bash`

 ## Example 1: Using Helm to deploy to EKS, and hit the deployed service